sarahchima/personal-website/src/pages/blog/event-handlers.md

 ```

-It prints the x any y-coordinates of where the event occurred which in this is 41 and 19 respectively.
+It prints the x any y-coordinates of where the event occurred which in this case is 41 and 19 respectively.

 The information stored in the event depends on the type of event that occurred.
 To get full details of the event object, you can log the `event` object to the console `console.log(event)`.
 In any case, it always has a `type` property that tells the type of event that occurred.